evrythng/evrythng.js/README.md

 * `RESOURCE` - can be any resource type, such as `thng`, `product`, `collection` etc. found in the
   [API Reference](https://developers.evrythng.com/reference).
-  * `id` is specified if manipulating a specific resource of this type.
+  * `id` - specified if manipulating a specific resource of this type.
 * `METHOD` - one of `create`, `read`, `update`, or `delete`.
   * `payload` - JSON payload object if performing a create or update.
   * `params` - Parameters object used if required.